 Many of the City's Activity Centres haven't received upgrades or development for a lengthy period of time and have substandard landscaping and infrastructure in the surrounding public domain.
-The newest centres developed have occurred in High Wycombe at the High Wycombe East NAC and the High Wycombe West NAC, constructed in the early 2000s.
-The Forrestfield Shopping Centre located within the Forrestfield DAC received upgrades in 2016/2017 and the Sanderson Road NAC, Kalamunda Glades NAC, Lesmurdie LAC and Kalamunda Shopping Centre located within the Kalamunda DAC received exterior upgrades over the past few years.
+The newest centres developed have occurred in High Wycombe at the High Wycombe North NAC and the High Wycombe West NAC, constructed in the early 2000s.
+The Forrestfield Shopping Centre located within the Forrestfield DAC received upgrades in 2016/2017 and the Sanderson Road NAC, Kalamunda South NAC, Lesmurdie LAC and Kalamunda Shopping Centre located within the Kalamunda DAC received exterior upgrades over the past few years.
+In April 2020, the City approved additions and improvements to the Edinburgh Road NAC.
+Construction on these improvements have yet to commence as of early 2021.

 More recent developments in the Kalamunda DAC have received significant community opposition to the built form outcome, and the public realm requires attention.
 The eastern extent of the Kalamunda DAC along Railway Road received public realm improvements connecting it to the Bibbulmun track.
-The Kalamunda Activity Centre Plan, to be completed 2019/20, will extend on the work already undertaken and consider the public realm improvements, and private realm design guidelines required to improve the built form of future developments and the public spaces.
-The Forrestfield Activity Centre Plan, to be developed 2021/22, will also consider the private realm and public realm improvements required.
+The Kalamunda Activity Centre Plan, approved by Council in April 2020, will extend on the work already undertaken and consider the public realm improvements, and private realm design guidelines required to improve the built form of future developments and the public spaces.
+The Forrestfield Precinct Structure Plan, anticipated to be prepared in 2021/22, will also consider the private realm and public realm improvements required.
 All other centres have received limited upgrades over the past 10 years, and all centres require a review of the public realm.

 A number of townscape improvement plans for local and neighbourhood centres were developed in 2010.
 There has been limited implementation of these plans since the plans were developed.
 These Townscape Improvement Plans are to be considered for review, and those neighbourhood centres that don't have Townscape Improvement Plans are to be considered for plans to be developed.
-It will be important that landowners are engaged to encourage the implementation of the plans and the City ensures that money is budgeted for public realm improvements.
-The WAPC has recently released a draft State Planning Policy 7.2 Precinct Design which provides guidelines for the development of precincts such as activity centres.
+It will be important that landowners are engaged to encourage the implementation of the plans, and that the City ensures that money is budgeted for public realm improvements.
+The WAPC has recently released State Planning Policy 7.2 Precinct Design which provides guidelines for the development of precincts such as activity centres.
 The review and development of Improvement Plans/Precinct Plans are to be undertaken with the consideration of these guidelines.